jeddsaliba/laravel-qbo/README.md

 <img src="https://raw.github.com/jeddsaliba/laravel-qbo/master/src/assets/installation/step-9.JPG?sanitize=true"/>

-## Controllers
+## How To Use

 ### Authentication

-Use this controller in order to authenticate and refresh the token access.
+Use this in order to authenticate and refresh the access token.

 **Controller**